Banyc/DailyHealthReportZju/README.md

 ### Caution

-If this is the first time you run, please follow the instruction in "Customize" Section below.
-Do NOT set field `IsFullAutoMode` to be true.
+If this is the first time you run, please follow the instruction in the "Customize" Section below.
+Do NOT set the field `IsFullAutoMode` to be true.

 After that: